 The momentum behind Dylis' rage and fear slowed.
 It was as if a great stone had gone tumbling down a hill and now found itself in at the bottom of a valley, rocking back and forth.
 She clenched her jaw shut and broke the stare-down.
 'Fine.'

 'Fine?'
 Thais asked, hesitation radiating from her.

 'It's fine,' Dylis signed again and shrugged.
-'It's a good strategy to be honest.
+'It's a good strategy, to be honest.
 I could be a spy for all you knew.'
 She paused, grudgingly admitting to herself that had it been her choice, she would have done the same thing.
 'I suppose you did the same to my brother.'

 'But now he's gone and your brother along with him,' Dylis finished for her, nodding stiffly.
 'How long?'

 'Since we got back from the border,' Thais signed.
-'Before that I was saving my magic for the fight.
+'Before that, I was saving my magic for the fight.
 After, with the prisoner, I had to be sure.'
 She took a long sip of her tea, swallowing it in big gulps.
 For a moment she could picture it as whiskey, welcoming her into the warmth of a guardroom after a long night of patrolling.
-'You have been honest to us since then and therefore it felt unjust to keep my trick from you.'
+'You have been honest with us since then and therefore it felt unjust to keep my trick from you.'

-'And that's why you brought me here for tea,' Dylis signed, both of her eyebrows rising.
+'That's why you brought me here for tea,' Dylis signed, both of her eyebrows rising.